S M Zia-Ul-Azim

-S M Zia-Ul-Azim (এস এম জিয়া-উল আজিম) is a Major General of the Bangladesh Army.
-He is the Chairman of the Bangladesh Rural Electrification Board.
+S M Zia-Ul-Azim (এস এম জিয়া-উল আজিম) is a major general of the Bangladesh Army.
+He is the chairman of the Bangladesh Rural Electrification Board.

 Career

-S M Zia-Ul-Azim holds the position of Chairman of the Bangladesh Rural Electrification Board (BREB).
-He also serves as the Colonel Commandant of the Corps of Electrical Mechanical Engineers within the Bangladesh Army.
+S M Zia-Ul-Azim holds the position of chairman of the Bangladesh Rural Electrification Board (BREB).
+He also serves as the colonel commandant of the Corps of Electrical Mechanical Engineers within the Bangladesh Army.

 Zia-Ul-Azim is an officer from the 23rd BMA Long Course and belongs to the Electrical Mechanical Engineers Corps.
-He has been involved in distributing relief materials to flood-affected areas in his capacity as BREB Chairman.
-He previously served as the Dean of the Faculty of Science and Engineering and Head of the Department of Biomedical Engineering (BME) at the Military Institute of Science and Technology (MIST).
+He has been involved in distributing relief materials to flood-affected areas in his capacity as BREB chairman.
+He previously served as the dean of the Faculty of Science and Engineering and head of the Department of Biomedical Engineering (BME) at the Military Institute of Science and Technology (MIST).

-UN Peacekeeping Missions
+UN peacekeeping missions

 Azim has served in UN peacekeeping missions.
 As a contingent member, he served in Sierra Leone.
-As a military observer, he served for a short period in Liberia and Syria.
-And as a staff officer, he served at the Force Headquarters in Mali.
+As a military observer, he served for a short period in Liberia and Syria, and as a staff officer, he served at the Force Headquarters in Mali.